apache/usergrid/sdks/php5/apache-usergrid/README.md

 ```

 ### Authentication ###
-  You can manage your own Oauth 2 flow by setting the enable_oauth2_plugin config setting to false then you need to call the Token api and then set the token on the usergrid instance
+  You can manage your own Oauth 2 flow by setting the enable_oauth2_plugin config setting to false then you need to call the Token api or get the token from elsewhere and then set the token on the usergrid instance.
-  by default this will manage Oauth2 for you but if you want to do it your self set the config setting to false and then do some like this.
+  By default this will manage Oauth2 flow for you and I recommend that you leave it set to true.
+But if you want to do it yourself set the config setting to false and then do something like this.

 ```
  $res  =  Usergrid::management()->authPasswordGet($array);